What Is an Authentication Agent: Definition and Use Cases

 Developer Experience

 Agents excel where APIs are unavailable, such as desktop software, legacy portals, or private networks.
-Unified APIs accelerate integration in cloud-native environments through standard protocols and comprehensive documentation.
+Unified APIs accelerate integration in cloud-native environments and enterprise systems through standard protocols and comprehensive documentation.
+Deck combines both: agent-based auth for login-gated systems with a unified API surface for developers.

 The Future of Authentication Agents in a Multi-Cloud World